nimainimaii/FractalGeneration/README.md

-# fractal-generation
-Generating GIFs of zooming into the Mandelbrot set
+# Generating the mandelbrot set in python from scratch